BSidesPDX/CTF-2020/web/200-socking-it-to-ya/solution/README.md

 ## Solution
 The Challenge drops you on a website that once again only has a few live links.
 One of the links directs you to another port `8081/security` with an SSL error. and the other downloads what looks like a PDF.
 There is also a port `1080` if you connect to it you get an authentication error .

-First Download the "rules.pdf" if we run file on it we find out that it is infact a jpg.
-If we run stegohide on the rules.jpg we find out that there is a secret.txt file inside
+First Download the "rules.pdf" if we run file on it we find out that it is in fact a jpg.
+If we run steghide on the rules.jpg we find out that there is a secret.txt file inside

 `steghide extract -sf The_rules.pdf`